BCODMO/blog.bco-dmo.org/README.md

 published: false
 title: "title goes here"
 subtitle: "an optional subtitle can go here"
+description: "A callout text to be used in SEO.
+Think about the text you'd want in a Twitter share."
 date: YYYY-MM-DD
 lastModified: YYYY-MM-DD HH:mm:ss
-author: your key from _data/authors.yml
+author: [your key from _data/authors.yml]
 category: news
 tags:
   - keyword1